GNU-Ymir/Documentations/en/primitives/types.md

 indicates how the program must behave and how it should operate with the value. **Ymir** is a statically typed language, which means that all types of all values must be known at compile time.
-Usually, the compiler is able to deduce the data types from the values, and it is not necessary to specify them when declaring a variable.
-But sometimes, when it comes to the mutability of a variable or the inheritance of a class, for example, the inference can be wrong and the behavior not adapted to what you might want to do.
+Usually, the compiler is able to infer the data types from the values, and it is not necessary to specify them when declaring a variable.
+But sometimes, when it comes to the mutability of a variable or the inheritance of a class for example, the inference can be wrong and the behavior not adapted to what you might want to do.

 Therefore, the type may be added when declaring a variable, as in the